-Unit 3 and 4School-assessed coursework and an end-of-year examination.Unit 4 school-assessed coursework:10%Units 3 and 4 school-assessed task:60%Units 3 and 4 examination:30%
+Unit 4 school-assessed coursework: 10%

+Units 3 and 4 school-assessed task: 60%

+Units 3 and 4 examination: 30%

 VCE BIOLOGY

 Students choosing to study Biology should consider the following:

 There is no Elective Contribution for VCE Biology.

 - Conducting experimental investigations

 - Reading and summarise scientific texts

 - Memorise facts such as the names and functions of specific biological structures

 - Presenting and analysing data

 - Using specific vocabulary related to key biological principles and concepts

 - Conducting independent and collaborative research and

 - Solving problems.